Child & Family Studies Center

 Administration of Medication:

-At times, a child may need to receive prescription or non-prescription medications at school.
-Written consent is required to administer any and all medications.
-Medications must be provided in their original containers, and should be clearly labeled with the name of the medication, the child's name, the time to be administered, and dosage, as prescribed by your child's physician.
-Medical Release Forms are located in the office or with your child's teacher, and must be handed directly to the Lead Teacher.
+At times, children may need to receive prescription or non-prescription medications at school.
+Written consent is required to administer medication.
+Medication must be in their original container.
+Medication should clearly include the name of the medication, the child’s name, the time to be administered, and the dosage, as prescribed by your child’s physician.
+Medical Forms are located in the office or check with your child’s teacher.
+They must be handed directly to the Lead Teacher.
 Staff members will record the date and time of medication administration.

 Fire Drills and Emergency Procedures:

-The CFSC attempts to be prepared for any emergency.
-Emergency supplies are stored on the premises, and the staff is required to maintain current First-Aid and CPR training.
-Fire and earthquake drills are conducted monthly in compliance with California state regulations.
-The dates and times for each of these drills will be posted on the white parent board.
+The Child and Family Studies Center attempts to be prepared for any emergency.
+Emergency supplies are stored on the premises and Lead Staff and Faculty are required to take refresher courses in first-aid and CPR.
+Fire and earthquake drills are held in compliance with California state regulations, days and times may be posted on the parent white boards at each classroom communications center.

-At the beginning of the academic year, each family will be asked to pay a minimal fee for earthquake supplies.
-These supplies are stored in an accessible location that includes a 72-hour supply of food, water, and supplies for each child.
+At the beginning of the academic year, each family will be required to pay a small fee for earthquake supplies.
+These supplies are stored in a central location and include a 72-hour supply of food, water, and supplies for each child.

 In the event of a major disaster, the children will remain at a campus location deemed safe by the university administration.
-The CFSC is one of the first locations that the campus police are required to check in the event of such an emergency.
-Teachers are required to remain with all of the children until the last child is picked up, according to appropriate adult/child ratios.
-It is important to keep all emergency information updated.
+The CFS Center is one of the first locations campus police is required to check in such an emergency.
+Teachers are required to remain with all children until the last child has been picked up according to appropriate ratios.
+Therefore, it is important to keep all emergency information updated in case of such emergencies.

 Visitors: